Colorado State vs. New Mexico: Sportsbook promo codes, odds, spread, over/under - January 2

 Colorado State vs. New Mexico Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup at individual sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup available at several sportsbooks.

 |Favorite